dave-redfern/somnambulist-api-client/docs/upgrading_from_1.X_to_2.0.md

 similarly to ActiveRecord style ORM models in that the Model will query the API for the data instead using a repository.

-An entity locator / repository can be re-implement by wrapping the model calls instead.
+An entity locator / repository can be re-implement by wrapping the model calls.
 For example a UserLocator can be implemented as:

 ```php
 <?php